-Expenditures: General 10.
+10. Expenditures: General

-- 11 12 13 14 15 16 - A. The City shall authorize only those ongoing, operating expenditures that may be supported by ongoing operating revenues.
-Before the City undertakes any agreements that would create fixed, ongoing expenses, the cost implications of such agreements shall be fully determined for current and future years with the aid of strategic financial planning models as descried in Financial Management/Strategic Forecasting Policies.
-Capital expenditures may be funded from one-time revenues, but the operating budget expenditure impacts of capital expenditures shall be reviewed for compliance with this policy provision.

-i.
-Operating revenues are those revenues that recur regularly on an annual basis, excluding revenues that may be available only on a one time basis such as revenues derived from land sales, bond proceeds, etc.
+- A. The City shall authorize only those ongoing, operating expenditures that may be supported by ongoing operating revenues.
+Before the City takes a policy or budgetary action that will create fixed, ongoing expenses, the cost implications of such actions shall be estimated/determined for current and future years with the aid of strategic financial planning models.
+Capital expenditures may be funded from one-time revenues, but the operating budget expenditure impacts of capital expenditures shall be reviewed for compliance with this policy provision. - i.
+Operating revenues are those revenues that recur regularly on an annual basis, excluding revenues that may be available only on a one-time basis such as revenues derived from land sales, bond proceeds, etc.

-B. Department heads are responsible for managing their budgets within the total appropriation for their department.

-C. The City shall maintain expenditure categories according to state statute and administrative regulation as described in the State Auditor's Budgetary, Accounting, and Reporting System (BARS).

-D. The City shall assess funds for services provided internally by other funds.
+- B. Department directors are responsible for managing their budgets within the total appropriation for their department. - C. The City shall maintain expenditure categories according to state statute and administrative regulation as described in the State Auditor's Budgetary, Accounting, and Reporting System (BARS). - D. The City shall assess funds for services provided internally by other funds.
 The estimated direct and indirect costs of service shall be budgeted as an expense to the fund receiving or benefiting from the service, and the cost of the service shall be recognized as revenue to the providing fund.
-A review of the method for determining the amount of the interfund assessment shall be reviewed periodically.

-E. Emphasis shall be placed on improving productivity, workplace innovation, program evaluation, and alternative means of service delivery rather than adding to the work force.
+A review of the method for determining the amount of the interfund assessment shall be reviewed periodically. - E. Emphasis shall be placed on improving productivity, workplace innovation, program evaluation, and alternative means of service delivery rather than adding to the work force.
 The City shall invest in technology and other efficiency tools to ensure high productivity.
-The City may hire additional staff only after the need of such positions has been demonstrated and documented, including assessment of alternative measures, such as contracting for professional services and partnering with other agencies/organizations.

-F. All compensation planning and collective bargaining shall focus on the total cost of compensation which includes direct salary, health care benefits, pension contributions, training allowance, and other benefits of a non-salary nature which are a cost to the City.

-G. Enterprise Funds expenditures shall be fully supported by their own rates, fees, and charges, and not subsidized by the General Fund.
+The City may hire additional staff only after the need for such positions has been demonstrated and documented, including assessment of alternative measures, such as contracting for professional services and partnering with other agencies/organizations. - F. All compensation planning and collective bargaining shall focus on the total cost of compensation which includes direct salary, health care benefits, pension contributions, training allowance, and other benefits of a non-salary nature which are a cost to the City. - G. Enterprise Funds expenditures shall be fully supported by their own rates, fees, and charges, and not subsidized by the General Fund.
 The Enterprise Funds shall pay their share of overhead costs and services provided by the General Fund.